BogdanTarus/solubility/README.md

 ## Construct a web application

-This application will be a flask deployed on the cloud that will take as input the SMILES of the new compound and  will display the solubility.
+This application will be a Flask application deployed in the cloud.
+It will take as input the SMILES of the new compound and will display the solubility.